appacademy/graduated-job_seeker-program/pairboarding-problems/w2d5-b.md

 }
 ```

-This method assumes that we have two helper functions, `maxValue` and `minValue`, that just return the max and minimum values in the subtree of a given node.
+This method assumes that we have two helper functions, `maxValue` and `minValue`, that return the maximum and minimum values in the subtree of a given node.

-While this method would work, it is still extremely inefficient.
+While this method would work, it is not the most efficient solution.
 Calling `maxValue` and `minValue` for every single node makes this implementation `O(n * log(n))`.
 How can we do better?

 ### Method \#3 (Improved)